 Spring is here.
-It’s been warmer than usual this year, and (at least where we live) it’s almost warm enough to pull out the kiddy pool or play in the sprinkler.
+It’s been warmer than usual this year, and it’s almost warm enough where we live to pull out the kiddy pool or play in the sprinkler.

 That leads to my yearly sun dilemma.
 I want my children to enjoy the beauties of God’s creation in this glorious time of year.
 I want them to drink in enough Vitamin D for their growing bones from the best source, the sun, without damaging their tender skin with overexposure.

 What’s the wise balance?
 Should I lather them in sunscreen and let them play outside all day?
 Stay inside?

 Sunscreen is a fairly recent “invention” and has been heavily pushed and promoted.
 However, despite the huge increase in sunscreen use, the cases of melanoma have increased, rather than decreased over the past few decades in all age/demographic groups.
 Skin cancer (including melanoma) is diagnosed in 1 to 2 million new U.S. patients each year.
 (Read more here.)